armza332/project-TGF8A-Backlog/README.md

 4.Copy code from code.js and paste in Appscript
 5.Click "+" at files to add new Html page.
 6.Copy code from Thank.html and paste it into a new HTML page.
 And rename the HTML file the same as the file you copied.
-7.html, do the same as step 6.
+7.All code html, do the same as step 6.
 8.Final step.
 Click Deploy and select new Deploy.